Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 I can make and named it what I want, and put specific values in variables.
 It is a factor that can change depending on the situations.

-It used to store specific value, or load some files... ect.
+It used to store specific value, or load some files... etc.

  - for load images
      - title & image to explain